 All documents and questions related to the MSW program, including information for your reference, are located in the Program Materials section of the CalState Apply website.
 Each tab of Program Materials has detailed instructions on how to complete that section.
 Read all instructions very carefully before submitting documentation.

-For questions about the letter of reference submission and to learn about developing an impressive application, personal statement, resume, and upcoming workshops, please review CalState Apply Tips.
+For questions about the letter of recommendation submission and to learn about developing an impressive application, personal statement, resume, and upcoming workshops, please review CalState Apply Tips.

-Please check your email for a notification when your reference has submitted a letter of recommendation.
-You are responsible to follow up with your reference to make sure that the required two letters of recommendation are submitted by the deadline.
+Please check your email for a notification when your recommender has submitted a letter of recommendation.
+You are responsible for following up with your recommender to make sure that the required letter of recommendation is submitted by the deadline.

 We invite prospective students to join our information session to learn about MSW program, admission requirements, and application process.